Dazzle Ships (album): Legacy

 The indie groups Another Sunny Day and Eggs released cover versions of "Genetic Engineering" (as 1989 and 1994 singles, respectively), with the latter's artwork being inspired by Dazzle Ships inner sleeve; journalist Stuart Huggett saw both recordings as helpful to the album's "survival".
 Longtime Arcade Fire orchestrator, Owen Pallett, arranged an encore of songs from Dazzle Ships for a 2006 solo tour, and declared the album the best ever made.
 Pallett later said, "There have been certain records in my life that I feel have saved me.
 Saved my life... records that sound unique or try some new form of human expression.
 Records like Orchestral Manoeuvres in the Dark's Dazzle Ships."
-Singer-songwriter Anton Barbeau referenced the album with his electronic piece "Slash Zed Zip" (2022), whose title is an anagram of "Dazzle Ships".
-A number of rap musicians have drawn from the record: Kid Cudi sampled "ABC Auto-Industry" on his track "Simple As..."
-(2009), while Lushlife released a 2012 cover of "The Romance of the Telescope" (which employs a sample from the original).
-Critic Martin Gray of Louder Than War saw Dazzle Ships as foreshadowing the widespread adoption of sampling, including the use of taped speeches and found sounds on subsequent mainstream releases.
+Singer-songwriter Anton Barbeau released a keyboard-based OMD homage titled "Slash Zed Zip" (an anagram of "Dazzle Ships") in 2022, and the band Haircut One Hundred namechecked the album in their song "A Wonderful Life" (2026).
+Rapper and producer Kid Cudi sampled "ABC Auto-Industry" on his track "Simple As..."
+(2009); hip-hop peer Lushlife released a 2012 reworking of "The Romance of the Telescope" (which employs a sample from the Dazzle Ships version).
+Martin Gray of Louder Than War saw the album as foreshadowing the widespread adoption of sampling, including the use of taped speeches and found sounds on subsequent mainstream releases.

 Noah "Panda Bear" Lennox of Animal Collective stated that his band have listened to Dazzle Ships "on many tours".
 Liars frontman Angus Andrew and Low singer Alan Sparhawk each listed the record among their favourites, with Andrew describing it as "such a cohesive statement, portraying a bleak and lonely environment of a different sort."
 He added, "It's such an incredible feat to feature experiments like 'Dazzle Ships, Pts.
 1-3' [sic], and have them... enhance an album with more straight forward tracks like 'Telegraph'."
+Bishop Allen vocalist Justin Rice named Dazzle Ships as a contender for the title of "greatest album ever".
 The record has received further endorsements from Shearwater frontman Jonathan Meiburg, Amanda "MNDR" Warner, Terre Thaemlitz, physicist/musician Brian Cox, and novelist/visual artist Douglas Coupland, who called it "amazing" and one of his 12 "must-have" albums.
 Quietus critic Ian Wade noted that Dazzle Ships has achieved significant popularity among dance artists.